paseo-network/paseo-action-submission/rfcs/paseo-network-support-wiki.md

 ### Purpose

-- **Centralized Knowledge Base:** To consolidate all informational resources about paseo-network into a single, easily navigable platform.
+- **Knowledge Base:** To consolidate all informational resources about paseo-network into a single, easily navigable platform.

 - **Community Support**: To aid new and existing users and developers by providing clear and concise documentation, thereby enhancing their experience and understanding of the network.